GabrielTrier/ece-devops-trier-malloi/README.md

 Furthermore, we created a Docker image of the application availabe on Docker Hub and Docker Compose to start our application.
 The Docker Orchestration was made with Kubernetes (including deployments, services, pv and pvc).

-The virtual environment was made with Ansible (configuring and provisioning 1 VM on any linux distribution).
+The virtual environment was made with Ansible (configuring and provisioning 1 VM on any linux distribution whilst verying the health of our application).

 Finally deployment using Istio (route requets and traffic shifting between 2 versions of the application) and monitoring with Grafana and Prometheus of the k8s clusters.